-- Nasal or eye discharge
+- Nasal or eye discharge.

-- Puffy or swollen eyes
+- Puffy or swollen eyes.

-- Lameness or lethargy
+- Lameness or lethargy.

-But in some birds, the disease lies dormant and asymptomatic.
-A bird with asymptomatic parrot fever may never be diagnosed until post-mortem tests are performed.
+In some birds, the disease lies dormant and asymptomatic.
+A bird with asymptomatic parrot fever may not be diagnosed until post-mortem tests are performed.

-Beyond this point, they begin to get too hot, and are at risk of heatstroke.
-Overweight birds are particularly in danger, as they have an extra layer of fat keeping them warm.
+Beyond this point, they get too hot and are at high risk of heatstroke.
+Overweight birds are most in danger, as they have an extra layer of fat insulation.

-If a parrot becomes too hot, it will begin to experience heat stress.
-The bird will attempt to cool itself down using a technique called gular flapping.
-It will extend its wings and rapidly open and close its throat.
+The parrot will attempt to cool itself with gular flapping by extending its wings and rapidly opening and closing its throat.
 Its breathing will also become quick and shallow (panting).

 Proventricular Dilatation Disease (PDD)

-- Nasal discharge
+- Nasal discharge.

-- Cheesy yellow discharge from the eyes
+- Yellow discharge from the eyes.

-- Gasping for breath or heavy breathing
+- Gasping for breath or heavy breathing.

 Egg Yolk Peritonitis

-Egg yolk peritonitis occurs when this yolk enters the abdominal cavity instead.
-The yolk is trapped there, causing inflammation and infection which eventually leads to sepsis.
-The signs of egg yolk peritonitis include:
+Egg yolk peritonitis occurs when the yolk enters the abdominal cavity and is trapped there, causing inflammation and infection, leading to sepsis.

-- Swelling in the abdomen and around the cloaca (vent)
+- Swelling in the abdomen and around the cloaca (vent).

-- Wide stance
+- Wide stance.

-- Weight loss
+- Weight loss.

-- Lethargy and weakness
+- Lethargy and weakness.

-- Yellow or orange droppings
+- Yellow or orange droppings.

-This parasite originates in opossums.
-Birds pick up the parasite from drinking water contaminated with opossum feces.
-They can also catch the disease by eating diseased insects.
+This parasite originates in opossums, and birds pick up the parasite from drinking water contaminated with opossum feces or eating diseased insects.

 Polyomavirus (French Molt)

-- Weight loss
+- Weight loss.

-- Difficulty breathing
+- Difficulty breathing.

 Thyroid Hyperplasia (Goiter)